-Merino wool has shrunk – what to do?
+Merino wool shrunk – what to do?
 Practical tips for rescuing and caring for your merino clothing

-Why does merino wool shrink in the first place?
+Why does merino wool shrink at all?

-Typical causes are:
+Typical causes of shrunken merino wool are:

 • Washing above 30 °C